-Search Spaces and Networking in Cisco Unity Connection 10.x
+Search Spaces and Digital Networking

-When you network a Cisco Unity Connection server with other Unity Connection locations, the partitions and search spaces that are configured on the server replicate to all other Unity Connection locations on the network.
-A Unity Connection network supports up to 10K partitions and 10K search spaces shared among all of the locations in the network.
+When you network a Cisco Unity Connection server with other Connection locations, the partitions and search spaces that are configured on the server replicate to all other Connection locations on the network.
+A Connection network supports up to 50 partitions and 50 search spaces shared among all of the locations in the network.

-If you plan to connect multiple Unity Connection servers in a network, it is important to note that when you initially set up the network between the servers, users on one server are not able to address messages to users on other servers, because the users on each server are in separate partitions and use search spaces that do not contain partitions with users on the other server.
-At a minimum, to allow users to address to users on other servers, you must add the partition of the remote Unity Connection server to the search space that local users are using.
+If you plan to use digital networking to connect multiple Connection servers, it is important to note that when you initially set up digital networking between the servers, users on one server are not able to address messages to users on other servers, because the users on each server are in separate partitions and use search spaces that do not contain partitions with users on the other server.
+At a minimum, to allow users to address to users on other servers, you must add the partition of the remote Connection server to the search space that local users are using.